 The islands of India are the best place to experience a diving trip.
 Especially if you visit Lakshadweep which is a remote archipelago of atolls that are formed due to the actions of coral reefs which makes the diving experience very colorful due to the variety of corals.

 Dwarka in Gujarat is also known for underwater archaeology.
 But is not available for general tourists as of now.

 A skiing vacation is one of the adventurous luxury holidays which you can experience in a few places like Auli or Gulmarg.
-However, if you wish to take it to the next level and if you’re confident of your Skiing skills then you should not miss the opportunity of Heliskiing.
+However, if you wish to take it to the next level and if you’re confident in your Skiing skills then you should not miss the opportunity of Heliskiing.
 Manali and Gulmarg are primarily two major destinations where you can avail of this facility.
 These tours can extend from a single day to an entire week.
 You can pick and choose the mountain and slope you wish to take while you do an aerial survey.
-Good “curry powder” variety of snow means that long cross-country skiing runs will ensure that you have a leisurely time.
+A good “curry powder” variety of snow means that long cross-country skiing runs will ensure that you have a leisurely time.